 University is full of opportunities for volunteering, playing sport for fun or competitively, trying out a new hobby, or getting involved in politics for the first time, but at the end of the day, there’s one thing that unites every student: studying!
 Luckily, there’s lots of resources out there to help you every step of the way and make sure that you make the most of it and that you run into as few problems as possible throughout your time at Strathclyde.

 If something serious comes up that you anticipate is going to impact your ability so submit work on time, then the first step is to follow the Personal Circumstances Procedure to raise this.
 At the same time, you should inform the lecturer or member of staff responsible for the affected class to let them know what’s happened and to request some more time for your submission.

-The Study Skills team, based on Level 6 of Livingstone Tower, work with students, offering advice and guidance to help you to be the best student you can be and to support you in developing the skills you need to navigate through the world of academia.
+The Learner Development Services team work with students, offering advice and guidance to help you to be the best student you can be and to support you in developing the skills you need to navigate through the world of academia.

 They offer one to one appointments, workshops, and materials that you can access yourself on a range of different topics including:

 They are a great resource for someone who’s new to study, returning to study after a long break, or who just needs a refresher of their skills.

 You can make an appointment by emailing email@example.com or visiting their webpage for more information or to arrange and appointment.